centralstatz/readmit/DEVNOTES.md

 Contains daily notes with details about how things were developed.
 Primarily following https://r-pkgs.org/.

+# 11/14/2025

+* Spacing out examples so they render better in documentation/website

 # 11/13/2025

 * Created function to extract the dually-eligible stays (`hsr_extract_dual_stays`).